Cainam-git/NB_Scraper/README.md

 # NB_Scraper
-A small test tool to fetch titles + corresponding URL's on https://nieuwsblad.be.
+A small test tool to fetch all article titles + all corresponding URL's on https://nieuwsblad.be.

+# NB_ThisJustIN
+A script that shows the 7 latest articles with timestamp, article title and URL.